ibrahimabdalrhman/express-sequelize-example/README.md

 ## Features:

- - ** Product Management: **  CRUD operations for products, including creation, retrieval, update, and deletion.
+- **Product Management:** CRUD operations for products, including creation, retrieval, update, and deletion.
- - ** User Authentication:  **  Secure user authentication with JWT.
+- **User Authentication:** Secure user authentication with JWT.
- - ** Role-Based Authorization:** Role-Based Authorization:
+- **Role-Based Authorization:** Role-based checks to control access, ensuring users can only manage their own products.
 - **Database Integration:** Utilizes Sequelize ORM to interact with a MySQL database.

 ## Technologies Used